NguyenTriet138/triet-nguyen-html-css-training/Practice2-html-css/README.md

 ## Tech stacks

-- Responsive: Based on the design from practice 1, I will apply responsive to that web UI so that it can be used flexibly on many device screen sizes.
+- HTML-CSS: Based on the design from practice 1, I will to use HTML-CSS languages and also apply responsive to that web UI so that it can be used flexibly on many device screen sizes.

 ## How to run